 - Organise your storage system and keep items where they can be easily reached, preferably at waist level.
 De-clutter your kitchen.
 Consider which and how many cups, plates, saucepans etc. you use regularly.
 Make sure these items are easily accessible, put everything else away - Group particular items (for example, breakfast requirements) on a tray to minimise trips to the pantry.
-Keep items close to where you use them so that they are always easily accessible

-- Use drawers, slide-out shelves and 'Lazy Susans' to improve access to storage - Hang utensils for easier access - Use a trolley to carry several items from the refrigerator or pantry to the work area - Sit on a high stool while cooking or washing dishes - Keep the rubbish bin in a handy position - Consider installing lever taps or quarter-turn taps.
+Keep items close to where you use them so that they are always easily accessible - Use drawers, slide-out shelves and 'Lazy Susans' to improve access to storage - · Hang utensils for easier access - Use a trolley to carry several items from the refrigerator or pantry to the work area - Sit on a high stool while cooking or washing dishes - Keep the rubbish bin in a handy position.
+Consider using a smallersized bin to avoid carrying large and heavy bags of rubbish when the bin becomes full - Consider installing lever taps or quarter-turn taps.